laxmanraju4144/Infrastructure/README.md

-# itkannadigaru — AWS Infrastructure with Terraform & Jenkins
+# Quantamvector — AWS Infrastructure with Terraform & Jenkins

 This repository provisions a production-ready AWS infrastructure using Terraform, organized into layered modules and automated through a Jenkins CI/CD pipeline.